techidaily/site-windows11/source/_posts/enabling-secure-transfer-of-textual-data-via-edges-guardspace-win11-version.md

  To enable copy and paste in Application Guard for Edge, follow the steps below:

 1. Right-click on Start and select**Settings** from the menu list.
-For more information, check out our guide on[how to open the Settings window](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+For more information, check out our guide on [how to open the Settings window](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Select**Privacy & security** from the left pane.
 3. Then click the**Windows Security** option on the right-hand side.
 4. On the following screen, select**App & browser control** .